 A continuation of Music 281.
 Fundamental concepts in music theory are examined in detail: melodic, rhythmic, and harmonic materials; musical structure and form; composition and analysis.
 To be taken concurrently with MUS 284.
-(45 lecture hours) (DA) Prerequisite: MUS 281 with C or better or consent of instructor Corequisite: MUS 284.
+(45 lecture hours)

+Prerequisite: MUS 281 with C or better or consent of instructor Corequisite: MUS 284.

-MUS 283 Aural Training I (1)
+MUS 283 Aural Training 1 (1)

-A course in the development of aural perception through the techniques of music dictation, sight singing and rhythm exercises.
-To be taken concurrently with MUS 281.
-(45 lab hours) (DA) Prerequisite: MUS 108 or consent of instructor.
-Corequisite: MUS 281.

-MUS 284 Aural Training II (1)

-A continuation of Music 283.
 A course in the development of aural perception through the techniques of music dictation, sight singing, and rhythm exercises.
+(45 lecture/lab hours)

+Prerequisite: MUS 108 with a grade of C or better or consent of instructor.

+MUS 284 Aural Training 2 (1)

+A continuation of MUS 283.
+A course in the development of aural perception through the techniques of music dictation, sight singing, and rhythm exercises.
+(45 lecture/lab hours)

-To be taken concurrently with MUS 282.
-(45 lab hours) (DA) Prerequisite: MUS 283 or consent of instructor.
-Corequisite: MUS 282.
+Prerequisite: MUS 283 with a grade of C or better or consent of instructor.